DominikCLK/Demo-Bank-Project/README.md

 For the purposes of the project, fake data is made available in the repository under the .env file

-- **Playwright Framework:** A powerful automation framework for browsers.

-- **TypeScript:** Enhance code readability and maintainability with strong typing and modern features.

-- **Continuous Integration (CI):** Automate testing on code changes for a continuous feedback loop.

 ## 🛠 Technologies Used

 - **Playwright Framework:** A powerful automation framework for browsers.